aymanimtyaz/StateEngine/README.md

 ### To Do
 - [x] Make unpacking inputs to state handlers more Pythonic.
+- [ ] Allow a handler to handle multiple states.
 - [ ] Use Redis to store state in ```IntegratedStateEngine```
 - [ ] Improve API documentation.